 Invariably beneficiaries consider such requests reasonable whereas trustees may take the opposite view refusing the request or offering only limiting disclosure, inevitably leading to disputes.

 The questions surrounding such rights and obligations have been the subject of numerous cases, some old although there have been some more recent cases which shed some light on changing views whilst also giving some insight into how to deal with requests for trust documents whether as a beneficiary or as a trustee.

-The starting position is that Trustees are obliged to administer a trust in accordance with the provisions of the trust document and the law.
+The starting position is that Trustees are obliged to administer a trust in accordance with the provisions of the law.
 Similarly, trust beneficiaries have a right to expect that of the trustees.

 Trustees are obliged to keep trust accounts and should be ready to provide those to beneficiaries or to the court upon reasonable request.